prometheus/jmx_exporter/README.md

 **Notes**

-- To run the integration tests in IntelliJ, you must build the project from the parent (root).
+- To run the integration tests in IntelliJ, you must build first the project from the parent (root) using Maven
+  - The Maven build copies the core artifacts as resources to the `integration_tests` project

+- Additional information can be found in the [Integration Test Suite](https://github.com/prometheus/jmx_exporter/blob/main/integration_test_suite/README.md) readme.

 ## Debugging